 India classifies all digital products under a different, and very long, name: Online Information Database Access and Retrieval services (or OIDAR).

-For further information, have a look at this article about Indian taxes.
+For further information, take a look at our Indian tax guide.

 Indonesia